raghav0477/Sample_Website_II/README.md

-## this is the solution code for the webdesign
+## This is the solution code for the Sample webdesign